 The market value of assets represents a "snap-shot" value as of the last day of the fiscal year that provides the principal basis for measuring financial performance from one year to the next.
 Market values, however, can fluctuate widely with corresponding swings in the value of the investments.
 Because these fluctuations would cause volatility in employer contributions, an actuarial value of assets is developed.
-Table III-1 on the following page presents the market value as of June 30, 2018 and June 30, 2019.
-Table III-2 presents the System's net cash flows from June 30, 2018 to June 30, 2019.
-Table III-3 presents the development of the Actuarial Value of Assets as of July 1, 2019.
+Table III-1 on the following page presents the market value as of June 30, 2019 and June 30, 2020.
+Table III-2 presents the System's net cash flows from June 30, 2019 to June 30, 2020.
+Table III-3 presents the development of the Actuarial Value of Assets as of July 1, 2020.
+Tables III-4 and III-5 show the market and actuarial value of assets historical investment returns compared to the assumed return for each year, as well as the cumulative returns over various periods and durations of time.